RIPE Atlas in Latin America and the Caribbean

 RIPE Atlas can be programmed to perform user-defined measurements (UDMs).

 The sensors mentioned above can be used to run several types of tests.
-The following is a list of currently available tests: * ping * traceroute * DNS * HTTP GET * SSLcert
+The following is a list of currently available tests: * ping * traceroute * DNS * HTTP GET * SSL Certificate

-Participating in this project involves hosting probes or anchors on our networks.
-Hosting a probe requires only an Internet connection; in addition to connectivity, hosting an anchor also requires rack space in a climate-controlled facility.
+Participating in this project involves hosting probes or anchors on your networks.
+Hosting a probe requires only an Internet connection.
+In addition to connectivity, hosting an anchor also requires rack space in a climate-controlled facility.

 Anyone can join this project.
 There are different levels of participation, ranging from simply using collected data to active participation in generating measurements.